 6 Easy Day Trips from Split, Croatia

 There are a lot of easy day trips from Split to take, even if you don’t have a car.
 Split’s an excellent city in its own right but due to its proximity to other towns, it’s a great place to base yourself to explore northern Dalmatia via day trips.
 Though I didn’t get to visit all the amazing places around Split, here are six places I did visit and what I thought of them.

 When I was researching where to visit in Croatia, Hvar was a name that came up repeatedly.
 I have to admit that I didn’t see much appeal in visiting Hvar since I’m more of a city person, but I opted to visit anyway.
 Even … Continue reading

 Tags: croatia, europe, hvar, korcula, krka, primosten, sibenik, split, trogir

-Exploring the Small Town of Sibenik: Things to Do & Travel Guide
+Exploring the Small Town of Sibenik, Croatia: Things to Do & Travel Guide

 On my way from Split to Zadar, I opted to make a few stops at different towns to see the most of Croatia.
 One town I’d heard good things about was Sibenik, a little bayside town with a lot of charm.
 It’s a bit of a hidden gem but easily accessible, so I stopped in little Sibenik for a few hours.
 It was incredibly gorgeous and one of my favourite stops in Croatia.

 The History of Sibenik

 Sibenik (chi-ben-ick) has an unusual history for Croatia since it was founded by the Croats.
-It’s first mentioned in 1066 and was made a city in 1169, with its … Continue reading
+It’s first mentioned in 1066 and was made … Continue reading

 Tags: croatia, europe, sibenik